Light pollution: Light clutter

 Light clutter refers to excessive groupings of lights.
 Groupings of lights may generate confusion, distract from obstacles (including those that they may be intended to illuminate), and potentially cause accidents.
 Clutter is particularly noticeable on roads where the street lights are badly designed, or where brightly lit advertisements surround the roadways.
 Depending on the motives of the person or organization that installed the lights, their placement and design can even be intended to distract drivers, and can contribute to accidents.

 Sky glow

 Sky glow is the bright haze above cities that is produced from excessive artificial lighting at night.
 This type of light pollution is created from artificial light reflecting in the sky and bouncing around the different types of particles that reside in the atmosphere The effect of sky glow can be harmful in astronomy and on the health of many organisms.
-It worsens the visibility of the stars, the Milky Way, and significantly increases the natural light levels at night.
+It worsens the visibility of the stars, the Milky Way, and significantly and unnaturally increases the light levels at night.